peppergrinder/git_practice/README.md

 ```

 > Error: GraphQL: peppergrinder does not have the correct permissions to execute `MergePullRequest` (mergePullRequest)
+> Check the next excercise, where you fork a repo and update your GitHub fork version.
+Here merging is not a problem.

 Once the pull request is merged, check back the status of the issues and notice that the issue is now closed and no longer listed under the open issues:
 `gh issue status`